spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/diagnostic-tools.md

 ### Validate

 Depending on the endpoint you are trying to reach, you can use different methods to validate the results.
-For example, if you are seeing issues near the DNS server, you can try to specify a well-known DNS server such as 8.8.8.8 (Google) to see if it improves the connection.
+For example, if you are observing issues near the DNS server, you can try to specify a well-known DNS server such as 8.8.8.8 (Google) to see if it improves the connection.
 If it does, you can validate the results of traceroute.